opencog/atomspace/opencog/persist/sql/README.md

 Database Setup
 --------------
-A database to hold the opencog data needs to be created.
+A database to hold the OpenCog data needs to be created.
 Multiple databases can be created.
 In this example, the database name will be "mycogdata".
 Change this as desired.
 The unit tests require a scratch database called "opencog_test".